tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 - Amazon VPC CNI

- Calico Enterprise CNI and IPAM is required.
-The ability to control the egress gateway’s IP is a feature of Calico Enterprise CNI and IPAM.
+  {{ site.prodname }} CNI and IPAM is required.
+The ability to control the egress gateway’s IP is a feature of {{ site.prodname }} CNI and IPAM.
 AWS VPC CNI does not support that feature, so it is incompatible with egress gateways.

 ### How to